PeterCamilleri/mini_term/README.md

 code better and also not any more incompatible than needed.
 Since mini readline was the only "user" of the old code, moving out in some new directions should not pose a migration issue except for me.

+Finally, this gem would not be possible without the excellent insight into the gnarly world of win_32_api, dl, and fiddle I gained reading and copying the code in the (ConnorAtherton/rb-readline)[https://github.com/ConnorAtherton/rb-readline] project and gem. *Thank You!*

 WIP